MauroDiNuzzo/nsra-metric/README.md

 By construction, pairs in $`N \times N`$ are excluded.

 Because genes in $`N`$ form an unconstrained equivalence class, there is no unique total ranking consistent with the biological structure.
 Assigning explicit ranks to null genes would therefore introduce arbitrary ordering artifacts.
 For this reason, NSRA is formulated in terms of pairwise signs rather than explicit ranks.
 Importantly, this does not lose information: explicit ranks encode global positions, while signs of pairwise differences encode the same ordering information locally.
-The pairwise formulation allows biologically meaningful comparisons to be counted while excluding null–null comparisons entirely.
+The pairwise formulation allows biologically meaningful comparisons to be counted while excluding null-null comparisons entirely.

 ### Ordering sign